lingui/js-lingui/website/docs/tutorials/react.md

 (use "lingui compile" to compile catalogs for production)
 ```

 That's great!
 So, how we're going to load it into your app?
 [LinguiJS](https://github.com/lingui/js-lingui) introduces concept of compiled message catalogs.
-Before we load messages into your app, we need to compile them.
+Before we load messages into our app, we need to compile them.
 As you see in the help in command output, we use [`compile`](/docs/ref/cli.md#compile) for that:

 ```bash
 > lingui compile